 High level and Low level of Sodium

 According to American heart association, sodium intake should not be more than 2300 milligram.
 It is also recommended to consume sodium between 1500mg to 2300mg.
-Average sodium intake of Americans is 3400 milligrams which is the result of processed food.
+Average sodium intake of Americans is 3400 milligrams which are the result of processed food.

 Chloride is another essential and major mineral which is responsible to create the gastric juice in the body.
-It carries a negatively charge (anion).it is dissolved in water.
-Chloride can be found in many chemical substances in body.
+It carries a negative charge (anion).it is dissolved in water.
+Chloride can be found in many chemical substances in the body.
 It can also be found in fluid around the cells along with sodium.
 Both sodium and chloride work together to help in keeping fluid of body in balance.